Peripheral Blood Stem Cell Harvesting in Children

 During your child's procedure:

-- Your child's healthcare provider will insert an IV catheter into your child's vein, usually in his arm.
-The healthcare provider will then attach the catheter to a machine called a blood cell separator.
+- Your child's healthcare provider will insert an IV into your child's vein, usually in the arm.
+The provider will then attach the catheter to a machine called a blood cell separator.
 This machine collects your child's blood and separates the stem cells from his blood.
-Then the machine returns the blood to your child's body through another IV catheter inserted into his other arm.
+Then the machine returns the blood to your child's body through another IV catheter inserted into the other arm.

-- Tell healthcare providers if your child complains of pain or tingling in his mouth, hands, or feet during the procedure.
-Normally, the procedure takes 3 to 5 hours a day over a period of 1 to 3 days.
+- Healthcare providers will watch for pain or tingling in your child's mouth, hands, or feet during the procedure.
+The procedure usually takes 3 to 5 hours a day over a period of 1 to 3 days.
 Stem cells can be used right away or frozen and used later.

 After your child's procedure:

 Your child will be taken to a room to rest.
-He will be monitored closely for any problems.
-Do not let your child get out of bed until his healthcare provider says it is okay.
-He will then be able to go home or be taken to his hospital room.
+He or she will be monitored closely for any problems.
+Do not let your child get out of bed until his or her healthcare provider says it is okay.
+He or she will then be able to go home or be taken to a hospital room.

-- Antibiotics are given to prevent a bacterial infection.
+- Medicines may be given to prevent or treat pain, nausea, or a bacterial infection.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.